I think the $200 price point is one of the trickiest to shop for when it comes to grills. Let me explain.

 The first thing that jumps out is how much cooking space you get for the price, as well as how much power they’ve packed in.
 It is the largest grill in our top 3 and you can see how spacious it is just on first glance.

-Overall cook power on the MegaMaster is an impressive 50,000 BTUs, with 474 square inches of primary cookspace and 5 burners.
-It also offers 182 square inches of porcelain wire warming rack (perfect for corn or veggie grilling) for over 700 square inches of overall cooking area.
+Overall cook power on the 360 is a solid 30,000 BTUs, with 360 square inches of primary cooking space and 3 burners.
+It also offers 170 square inches of porcelain-coated wire warming rack (perfect for corn or veggie grilling) for over 530 square inches of overall cooking area.

-The side tables on this grill are roomy and great for any prep work you need to do and for keeping essential tools while you’re working.
+The side tables on this grill are roomy and great for any prep work you need to do and for keeping essential tools while you’re in the grill zone.

-The electronic ignition makes grill start up fast and easy, and the built-in thermometer is great for regulating the cookbox temperature to allow for a perfect cook on those steaks or ribs.
+The electronic ignition makes grill start up fast and easy, and the stainless steel inline burners offer top durability for a long grill life.

-Like the other two grills in our top 3, the Megamaster offers porcelain-coated cooking grates for easy clean up and excellent heat retention and transfer.
-It also comes with porcelain flame tamers to keep the burners protected and maintain even cooking across the grates.
+Like the other two grills in our top 3, the Char-Broil offers porcelain-coated cooking grates for easy clean up and excellent heat retention and transfer.
+It also comes with porcelain coated steel lid and firebox for increased durability, especially in poor weather months.

-This grill is also on a heavy-duty cart with oversized cart-style wheels so you can move it around your backyard or into the garage for storing during winter months.
+This grill is also on a solid cart with 6’’ cart-style wheels so you can move it around your backyard or into the garage for storing during winter months.
 The side tables do not fold down and are stationery, so if you are looking for something that can reduce in size for a more compact space, this isn’t the grill for you.

 No grill list is complete without a Weber in the top few spots.